What’s the Best Small Fiberglass Pool for Your Needs? Costs, Sizes, Features

 What's the best small fiberglass pool for exercise?

-Your laps may be a bit shorter, but you can get plenty of exercise and burn some serious calories in just about any small swimming pool, as long as it’s got enough space.
+Your laps may be a bit shorter, but you can get plenty of exercise and burn some serious calories in just about any small swimming pool, with the right exercise routine.

 We think rectangular pools offer the most swim space for laps, especially if they don't have a tanning ledge taking up the entire width of one end of the pool.

-For example, our D24 fiberglass pool has a tanning ledge that spans the full width of one end.
-The D24 is still great for leisurely swimming, playing, and relaxing, but the R24 provides a bit more space for swimming laps, because it swaps out a tanning ledge in favor of a small space for bench seating on the shallow end.
+For example, our D24 is a small fiberglass pool with a tanning ledge that spans the full width of one end.
+The D24 is still great for leisurely swimming, playing, and relaxing, but if lap swimming is more your style, the R24 provides a bit more space by swapping the tanning ledge for bench seating in the shallow end.

 What's the best small fiberglass pool for social gatherings?